 This is a lovely gift that Hanoi prepares especially for French visitors.
 At La Place café, people find a romantic French corner amidst a bustle Hanoi.
 The owner might understand the French’s soul so much that he creates a perfect space that is “very France”.
 Nestled into a small charming lane next to Hanoi’s Cathedral, La Place is where both locals and visitors hide in quietness, overlook the ancient cathedral and observe the energetic Hanoi’s Old Quarter.
 La Place in dark colour tone is a cozy stop during the cold winter of Hanoi, where you find the similarity between French culture and the new Vietnamese trend in a strange but interesting harmony

 Like its name “Hanoi Social Club”, the bar and café is not only where you enjoy drinks but also where you meet the locals, other international travelers and get to know about the Hanoi’s spirit.
-Located in a small quiet street in the Old Quarter, this café is a “quiet oasis” in busy Hanoi.
+Located in a small quiet street in the Old Quarter, this café is an oasis in busy Hanoi.
 Set in a beautiful period French building, the owners have created a cozy, retro style that's very welcoming.
 The interior has a slightly decrepit colonial feel bringing modern aesthetic while retaining its French charm and avoiding the over polish so prevalent in other Hanoi bars.

 This is where you experience real Vietnamese coffee taste and meet interesting Vietnamese people.
 Cộng Café is where nostalgia and memories of old days meet an on-trend, inspirational, quirky design and friendly service.
 Their quality-focused artisan coffee shop is a great place to drink/eat/work in a homey, unique Hanoian atmosphere.
 Cộng (which means Viet Cong in Vietnamese) recalls the socialist era with humor and parody with its bare brick walls, dark wood handmade tables, propaganda posters and slight militaristic hint.
 Best for … nau da/ café sua da (iced milk coffee) / den nong (hot black) / sua chua (coffee with yogurt) or cot dua (with frozen coconut)